MTI TEK

 • Produces foundation models (also called base models).

-• Learns syntax, semantics, and general knowledge.
+• Learns syntax, semantics, world knowledge, and reasoning patterns.

-• Utilizes unsupervised learning techniques.
+• Utilizes unsupervised learning techniques on unlabeled text data.

-• Requires vast amounts of data.
+• Requires vast amounts of data (typically hundreds of billions to trillions of tokens).

-• Requires significant training time.
+• Requires significant training time (weeks to months).

 • Fine-tuning